mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "I did what I had to"

 My nather and I sat in the darkness and the deafening snow, leaning against a Ziyu that stood watch above the reconstruction of the Great Pavilion of Ulukoma.
-She'd just told me that this was the place she found me.
+This was the place where she said she found me, unconscious, smoke covering my face.

+"And mom?"

+Setre sighed and looked down.

-"Where were you, Setre?
-You promised to save hae."
+"You promised to save hae.
+Where were you?"

-"I had to save you first, Lin."
+"I had to save you first, Lin.
+It was–"

 "You.
 Promised."
 I glared at her, my face much closer to hers than I remember from standing under her before Lissa.